Vyral/base-template/_posts/2020-01-27-welcome-home-signs.md

 Today I wanted to share a fun idea we have implemented in our business: welcome home signs.
 Over the years, **we have worked to improve our client experience.** When you work with us, we’ll help you achieve your real estate goals, of course—but we want to go the extra mile.&nbsp;

 One thing we came up with is creating a wonderful, surprise experience for our buyer clients when they arrive in their new home after closing.
-We place corrugated plastic letters across the front yard that spell out “Welcome Home”.
+We place corrugated plastic letters across the front yard that spell out “Welcome Home.”
 Unlike a home that is currently listed, there usually isn’t a sign in a yard that says who sold the home.
-So, we added a sign that says “Sold by The Wolek Group”.
+So, we added a sign that says “Sold by The Wolek Group.”
 It’s very simple, you can have it made easily, and of course, we added our brand to it.&nbsp;

 {% include pullquote.html %}&nbsp;